share TWEET PIN IT share share 1

 One of the lessons of the pandemic is that business can be interrupted, substantially and for long periods of time.
 Smart law firms have retooled in the years since to maintain strong business continuity plans, so if need be, all the professionals can work from anywhere they have a laptop and an internet connection.
 That’s been a great change in some ways, but it has created some challenges in maintaining team culture.

-A Slack or Teams channel for the firm with several side discussions channels for discussing cases, blowing off steam, discussing weekend plans and so on can be a great way to build team culture asynchronously and from a distance.
+Similarly, law firm growth often makes it harder to maintain the firm culture.
+Interactions that happen effortlessly with a small team need to be proactively created and maintained as you grow.
+A Slack or Teams channel for the firm with several side discussion channels for discussing cases, blowing off steam, discussing weekend plans and so on can be a great way to build team culture asynchronously and from a distance.

-In the dark ages of law firm management, it was not uncommon for there to be, somewhere deep in the dusty crevices of a law firm’s back room, an overstuffed (and underused) binder marked “Firm Standard Operating Procedures.”
-Don’t get me wrong; I am not denigrating establishing and recording procedures and processes.
+In the dark ages of law firm management, it was common to find, somewhere deep in the dusty crevices of a law firm’s back room, an overstuffed and underused binder marked “Firm Standard Operating Procedures.”
+Don’t get me wrong; I am not against establishing and recording procedures and processes.
 On the contrary, it’s an essential part of growing a law firm.
 Without well-established and documented procedures, your firm will never achieve any uniformity or consistency in its service.

 Happily, the world has moved on a bit past giant SOP binders.
 There’s a lot of process documentation software out there now.
 Sweet Process and Process Street are two strong contenders worth considering.